build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 wget -P _bootstrap/ https://raw.githubusercontent.com/build-on-aws/bootstrapping-terraform-automation/main/_bootstrap/codecatalyst/variables.tf
 ```

-We will now create the required infrastructure to store our state file using S3 as a backend, DynamoDB for managing the lock to ensure only one change is made at a time, and setting up two IAM roles for our workflows to use.
+We will now create the required infrastructure to store our state file using [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) as a backend, [Amazon DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) for managing the lock to ensure only one change is made at a time, and setting up two IAM roles for our workflows to use.
 Edit `variables.tf` and change the `state_file_bucket_name` value to a unique value - for this tutorial, we will use `tf-multi-account` - you should use a different, unique bucket name.
 We need to initialize the Terraform backend, and then apply these changes to create the state file, lock table, and IAM roles for our CI/CD pipeline.
 If you would like to use a different AWS region, you can update the `aws_region` variable with the appropriate string.
 Run the following commands for this:

 ```bash
 terraform init
 terraform apply
 ```

-We now have our resources tracked in a state file, but it stored locally in our Dev environment, and we need to configure it to use the S3 backend.
+We now have our resources tracked in a state file, but it is stored locally in our Dev environment, and we need to configure it to use the S3 backend.
 We first need to add a backend configuration, and then migrate the state file to it.
 Use the following command to add it:

 ```bash
 wget -P _bootstrap/ https://raw.githubusercontent.com/build-on-aws/bootstrapping-terraform-automation/main/_bootstrap/codecatalyst/terraform.tf